 The team is feeling good about the progress made.
 However, your work is not finished.
 Patrick Thean always says that 3-5 year business strategies are not birthed over night; they take months or sometimes years to get right.

 The next step is very important.
 You need to check your estimates and validate your assumptions by taking the following steps:

-Step 1 - Name your Winning Move
+Step 1 - Name your Strategic Initiative or Winning Move

 Give some thought to a unique and descriptive name for each 3 year business strategy you want to move forward with.
 This will help you communicate internally, removing confusion and allowing the team to maintain focus as the strategy progresses.